ankitagoel11/School-Summary-Tables-using-Pandas/README.md

 Analysis of the district-wide standardized school test results.
 Information available:

--student's math and reading scores, as well as -various information on the schools they attend.
+-student's math and reading scores, and
+-various information on the schools they attend.

 Task is to aggregate the data  and showcase obvious trends in school performance.